Skip to navigation Skip to content

 Invalidate the enquiry + Read more ...

-Select Actions for the left hand panel > Invalid work from the dropdown menu:
+Select Actions from the left hand panel > Invalid work from the dropdown menu:

 Procedure ends here.